 - any regulatory body or authorised entity where required or permitted by law, which may have any reasonable requirement to access your personal data;

-- any successor (or receiving) entity in the event of re-organisation or similar event.
+- any successor (or receiving) entity in the event of re-organisation or a similar event.

 All our third-party service providers are required to take appropriate security measures to protect your personal data in line with the Data Protection and other applicable laws.
 Moreover, we only permit them to process your personal data for specified purposes and in accordance with our legally binding agreements.